qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

           * `users/a_user_folder/rules.mk`
 * `common_features.mk`

-Many of the settings written in the `rulse.mk` file are interpreted by `common_features.mk`, which sets the necessary source files and compiler options.
+Many of the settings written in the `rules.mk` file are interpreted by `common_features.mk`, which sets the necessary source files and compiler options.

 ?> See `build_keyboard.mk` and `common_features.mk` for more details.